-- Local businesses. - Longhill / Sandgate Industrial Estate. - Proximity to the town centre, Tesco and local industrial estates which enhances employment opportunities for the Burbank area. - Longhill and Sandgate Industrial Estate representatives working with the Burbank Forum to improve relations and impacts caused by commercial activities. - HBC Neighbourhood Services working with Intermediate Labour Market administrator exploring employment links. - Development of Burbank Learning Partnership and a Single Programme project enabling businesses to sponsor students and work placements. - Progression 2 Work pilot supporting residents with disabilities back to work. - Local Public Service Agreement (LPSA) II bid includes work to support carers that will improve support for people with caring responsibilities. - The Families Accessing Support Team (FAST) Football Project has linked one young person into employment and training opportunities through the FAST Employment Worker (OFCA) and can do this for other young people who are in need of such support.
+Strengths We eaknesses Local businesses. - High levels of worklessness.
+Longhill / Sandgate Industrial Estate. - Barriers to education and training discourage residents from taking n centre, Tesco and local industrial estates up learning and employment opportunities. which enhances em ployment opportunities for the Burbank area. - Poor local transport links. ate Industrial Estate representatives working - Level of links between local businesses, including those on the brum to improve relations and impacts caused neighbouring Longhill and Sandgate Industrial Estates and the by commercial activ nearby Newburn Bridge Industrial Estate, and residents, although 0 d Services working with Intermediate Labour it is recognised that the Business Liaison Manager for the Longhill r exploring employment links. and Sandgate Industrial Estate is helping to improve links. rbank Learning Partnership and a Single - Low level of self-employment and new business start-ups. enabling businesses to sponsor students and work placements. - a pilot supporting residents with disabilities back to work. e Agreement (LPSA) II bid includes work to will improve support for people with caring responsibilities. sing Support Team (FAST) Football Project 5 ng person into employment and training h the FAST Employment Worker (OFCA) and can do this for othe r young people who are in need of such support.